batoolmalkawii/linear-regression/README.md

     3. Using a regression model, split your data into train and test data.
     4. Fit your training split to the regression model.
     5. Show your regression model’s score.
-    6. Draw at least three conclusions from your regression model.
+    6. Draw three conclusions from your regression model.

 Packages:
     * `Pandas`.